wp-plugins/scripts-n-styles/README.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Minor update.
+Adds a few new features.

 = 1.0.1 =
 Some small plugin meta data updates.

-= 1.0 =
-Initial Release, there is nothing to upgrade from.